Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 == Changelog ==

+= WIP =
+- WooCommerce integration updated to make it compatible with the latest WooCommerce version.

 = 2.3.11 =
 - Product variation feature related: Negative price variation issue fixed for the pre-api submission check.
 - Reorganized some of the product data that is submitted to the PayPal API.